afrizal-id/directslave-install/README.md

 # directslave-install
-Install free DirectSlave for DirectAdmin control panel on CentOS 7 64 bit for free DNS Cluster
+Install free DirectSlave version 3.4.2 for DirectAdmin control panel on CentOS 7 64 bit as free DNS Cluster solutions.

 I have taken it and modified it to work with DirectSlave GO Advanced version dor DirectAdmin.
 This shell script was installed on CentOS 7 64bit machine all works no issues.